-The Highland Lake TMDL describes the history of volunteer monitoring (since 1975), and describes the continued cooperative long-term water quality monitoring to be conducted monthly from May to October through continued efforts of Lakes Environmental Association (LEA) in cooperation with ME DEP.
+The Little Cobbossee Lake TMDL describes the history of volunteer monitoring (since 1973), and describes the continued cooperative long-term water quality monitoring to be conducted monthly during the open water months (from May to October) through continued efforts of the Cobbossee Watershed District (CWD) and reported by the statewide VLMP.
 ME DEP anticipates sufficient data will be acquired to adequately track seasonal and inter-annual variation and long term trends in water quality in the lake (see page 22 TMDL report).

-Assessment: EPA New England concludes that the ongoing monitoring by the LEA in cooperation with ME DEP is sufficient to evaluate the adequacy of the TMDL.
+Assessment: EPA New England concludes that the ongoing monitoring by the CWD in cooperation with ME DEP is sufficient to evaluate the adequacy of the TMDL.